 Career (Aspiration (CA) of the undergraduate was utilized using the 5 point Likert scale with eight items assessed , developed

-by (Arhin, 2018), to identify the relationship between career aspiration and academic behavior.
+by Arhin, (2018), to identify the relationship between career aspiration and academic behavior.
 The questionnaire inlcuded a five point Likert scale ranking from 1 –Strongly disagree and 5 – Strongly agree.
 After the reliability and validity analysis, it indicated the internal consistency of the career aspiration of the undergraduate (α=0.898) for the eight items.

 Academic Behavior (AB) was measured by the Academic Behavior scale developed by the

-(Birchmeier et al., (2015) from Saginaw Valley State University, which consists of eight items assessed
+Birchmeier et al., (2015) from Saginaw Valley State University, which consists of eight items assessed

 on a five point likert scale 1- Strongly disagree and 5- Strongly agree.
 This measurement was a useful